The 2025 Africa Cup of Nations is almost upon us.

 Oleg Salenko

-The 1994 World Cup represents a who’s who of international cult heroes — many of whom we’ll document here — but arguably the pick of the bunch is Oleg Salenko.
-The former Rangers and Valencia forward racked up only eight caps for Russia in his entire career, though a return of six goals is certainly no mean feat — and all of those came in USA ’94 as he finished with the Golden Boot alongside Bulgarian immortal Hristo Stoichkov.
-Incredibly, Salenko netted five against Cameroon, setting a record for the most goals in a single game — a record that still stands to this day — and he didn’t even make it to the knockouts, remaining the only player in World Cup history to win the Golden Boot and get knocked out in the groups.
+The former Rangers and Valencia forward only racked up eight caps for Russia in his entire career, though a return of six goals is certainly no mean feat.
+But all of those came in USA ’94 as he finished with the Golden Boot alongside Bulgarian immortal Hristo Stoichkov.
+Incredibly, Salenko netted five against Cameroon, setting a record for the most goals in a single game, a record that still stands to this day.

 Saeed Al-Owairan

-Staying stateside in 1994, Saudi Arabia were one of three new World Cup entrants that year alongside Greece and Nigeria — plus Russia following the breakup of the Soviet Union — and boy did they mark their debut with a memorable showing.
-Jorge Solari’s band of unpredictable mavericks made it to the knockouts after beating Morocco and Belgium in Group F, with that latter result playing witness to one of the great World Cup goals.
-Saudi Arabia’s spellbinding, often eccentric brand of football was typified by talisman Saeed Al-Owairan, whose solo effort against Belgium was later voted the 6th best in FIFA’s Goal of the Century rankings.
-Collecting the ball in his own half, Al-Owairan skipped past four players, travelled 69 metres and smashed the ball home — it was Diego Maradona-esque.
+Jorge Solari’s band of unpredictable mavericks made it to the knockouts after beating Morocco and Belgium in Group F. The latter result played witness to one of the great World Cup goals.
+Saudi Arabia’s spellbinding, often eccentric brand of football was typified by talisman Saeed Al-Owairan, whose solo effort against Belgium was ranked sixth in Fifa’s Goal of the Century rankings.
+Collecting the ball in his own half, Al-Owairan skipped past four players, travelled 69 metres and smashed the ball home.
+It was Diego Maradona-esque.

 Roger Milla

-Roger Milla has often been heralded as one of the pioneers of imaginative goal celebrations which are now seen regularly in football at all levels, but to remember the Cameroon legend for his corner-flag dance routine alone would be a huge disservice to one of Africa’s greatest players of all time.
 He currently holds the record of being the oldest goalscorer in World Cup history, netting against Russia at the age of 42 at — you guessed it — USA ’94.
-But four years earlier he actually set that record at Italia ’90, scoring a quite absurd four goals at the ripe old age of 38, which even earned him a place in the tournament’s All-star team.
+But four years earlier he actually set that record at Italia ’90, scoring a quite absurd four goals at the ripe old age of 38.
+It even earned him a place in the tournament’s All-star team.

 Tim Krul

-Penalty shootouts have often been described as a lottery, a Russian roulette of fate.
-Louis van Gaal said ‘sod that’ in 2014 and decided to let his pragmatism dictate the outcome of the Netherlands’ quarter-final clash with Costa Rica.
 In the 120th minute, he brought on Tim Krul for Jasper Cillessen just for their sudden death shootout.
 Fortunately for Van Gaal, we can all now laud his genius and the tactical foresight he had to make such an audacious move.
 Krul ultimately saved two penalties as the Netherlands advanced, and he remains the only goalkeeper sent on as a substitute solely for a penalty shootout in World Cup history.
 And Cillessen didn’t know what was coming…

 “We said nothing to Jasper because we didn’t want him to know before the game,” van Gaal said after the game.